 After a while, in order to solve interoperability issues, a respected international organisation or program will likely take the initiative to mandate one standard as the preferred standard for all agencies to follow.
 To date, the OGC has provided this leadership.

-One standard taking prominance over the other will likely lead to the other being neglected or deprecated, resulting in many OGC compliant systems becoming legacy systems in the process.
+One standard taking prominence over the other will likely lead to the other being neglected or deprecated, resulting in many OGC compliant systems becoming legacy systems in the process.
 This should be considered an undesirable outcome for a standards organisation.

 In response to these issues, the authors of the Geoservices REST API document have stated that: